 Another rising threat to the ICS is ransomware.
-The range and diversity of ransomware escalated massively between 2015 and early 2017.
-The emergence of ransomware is highly significant for the industrial sector - such infections can cause high-impact, wide-ranging damage to critical systems, making the ICS a particularly attractive potential target - as proven by several incidents of ransomware attacks hitting SCADA systems during 2016.
-Ransomware designed to attack industrial systems may have its own specific agenda - instead of encrypting data, the malware may set out to disrupt operations or to block access to a key asset.
+The range and diversity of ransomware escalated massively between 2015 and 2017.
+The emergence of ransomware is highly significant for the industrial sector - such infections cause high-impact, wide-ranging damage to critical systems, making the ICS a particularly attractive potential target - as proven by numerous incidents of ransomware attacks (especially WannaCry and exPetr infections) hitting ICS/SCADA systems during 2017.
+In the near future ransomware designed to attack industrial systems may have its own specific agenda - instead of encrypting data, the malware may set out to disrupt operations or to block access to a key asset.

-As well as generic threats, industrial security must contend with ICS-specific malware and targeted attacks: Stuxnet, Havex, BlackEnergy, PLC Blaster, Ladder Logic Bomb, Pin Control Attack - the list is growing rapidly.
+As well as generic threats, industrial security must contend with ICS-specific malware and targeted attacks: Stuxnet, Havex, BlackEnergy, Industroyer, and the recent Triton that targets Safety Instrumented System - the list is growing rapidly.
 As the Stuxnet and BlackEnergy attacks have shown, one infected USB drive or single spear-phishing email is all it takes for well-prepared attackers to bridge the air gap and penetrate an isolated network.